-- A mini-menu pop up on the image.
+- A mini-menu pops up on the image.

 - Move your cursor on the align button in that menu.

-- Click on the right, centre, left alignment or no alignment buttons accordingly to adjust.
+- Click on the right, center, left alignment, or no alignment buttons accordingly to adjust.

 - Your image will now be aligned correctly in your post.